 Step 6: Confirm Storage and Placement Readiness

-Step 7: Review Documentation and Emergency Plan
+Step 7: Review Documentation and Your Outage Plan

 Conclusion